daveward72/Points/README.md

-# Fetch Rewards Coding Exercise - David Ward
+# API Coding Exercise - David Ward

 I completed this assignment using C# on .NET 6.0.